fossasia/meilix/README.md

 [![Join the chat at https://gitter.im/fossasia/meilix](https://badges.gitter.im/fossasia/meilix.svg)](https://gitter.im/fossasia/meilix?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) [![Build Status](https://travis-ci.org/fossasia/meilix.svg?branch=master)](https://travis-ci.org/fossasia/meilix)

-A beautiful and customizable Linux build for out of the box features for any event.
+A beautiful and customizabsle Linux build for out of the box features for any event.
 You can use the Meilix Generator (Web app) to make a Linux for your own brand/event, also add apps and features you need pre-installed, it will create an ISO Image of your Linux, which you can use for live boot or as you want.

 # Index